 The 5 Best WiFi Routers – A Comparison

 In networking terms, we live in the age of wireless LAN (WLAN).
 As a result, the primary form of entertainment in households has shifted from cable TV to streaming services.
 Thus, WiFi routers have become an indispensable piece of technology.
 Modern-day routers handle two or more bands of frequencies while providing a host of other features.
 They also seamlessly integrate with Alexa and other IFTTT applets to enhance the overall experience.
 With the advent of WiFi 6, there are more choices on the market than ever before.
-In this article, we will aim to collate all the information available in the market, to help you pick the ideal router for your home.
+In this article, we will aim to collate all the information available in the market, to help you pick the ideal router to increase internet speed for your home.

 |Image||Name||Maximum Throughput||LAN Ports||Price Rating|